Robert Reid, 1st Earl Loreburn

-Robert Threshie Reid, 1st Earl Loreburn, GCMG, PC (3 April 1846 – 30 November 1923) was a British lawyer, judge and radical Liberal politician.
+Robert Threshie Reid, 1st Earl Loreburn, GCMG, PC (3 April 1846 – 30 November 1923) was a British lawyer, judge and Liberal politician.
 He served as Lord High Chancellor of Great Britain between 1905 and 1912.

 Background and education

-Born in Corfu, the largest city on the island of the same name, Loreburn was the son of Sir James John Reid, Chief Justice of the Ionian Islands, at the time a British proctectorate.
-His mother was Mary, daughter of Robert Threshie.
+Born in Corfu, the largest city on the island of the same name, Loreburn was the son of Sir James John Reid, Chief Justice of the Ionian Islands, at the time a British protectorate.
+His mother was Mary, daughter of Robert Threshie, formerly married to William Denholm Dalzell.
 Loreburn was educated at Cheltenham College and Balliol College, Oxford.
 While at Oxford, he represented the Oxford University Cricket Club in fifteen first-class matches as a wicket-keeper, spanning from 1865 to 1868.
 He remained involved in cricket for many years after, with appearances for the Marylebone Cricket Club (MCC) and Herefordshire at lower levels of the sport, amongst other sides.